Rezi/svelte-gestures/README.md

   on:pinch="{handler}"
   style="width:500px;height:500px;border:1px solid black;"
 >
-  pinch scale: {scale}
+  pinch scale: {scale} <br />
+  center: x {x}, y {y}
 </div>
 ```

 ## Rotate

-Rotate action fires `rotate` event: `event.detail.rotation`.
+Rotate action fires `rotate` event: `event.detail`. with properties`{rotation:number; center: {x:number;y:number;}}`.
 Initial rotation after first two registered points is 0, then it either decrease to -180 as the points rotate anticlockwise, or grow up 180 as they rotate clockwise.

+`x` and `y` represents coordinates in `px` of an imaginary center of the rotation gesture.
+They originate in top left corner of the element on which rotate is used.

 `event.detail.rotation` represents angle between -180 and 180 degrees.